abdurrahmannurhakim/AI-Trafic-Violence/README.md

-# YOLO for Traffic Violence Detection 🚦
+# 🚦 YOLO for Traffic Violence Detection

-This project leverages **YOLO (You Only Look Once)** to detect various traffic violations in real-time, aimed at improving road safety and compliance.
+This project leverages **YOLO (You Only Look Once)** to detect various traffic violations in real-time, improving road safety and compliance.
 The software identifies and tracks:

 - **Overtaking** 🚗
 - **Overspeeding** 🚨